rahulyadavry780/terribly-tales-rahulyadav/README.md

 First of all i have created a file name-Main.js in which i have created navbar as well as i have added a bridge image just below the navbar
 ###
 Components :
-After that, i have created separate component for the main section of the website  in which it contians Header.js,Body.js,Footer.js and also there are separate CSS files for all the important javascript files like Header.js,Body.js,Footer.js
+After that, i have created separate component for the main section of the website  in which it contains Header.js,Body.js,Footer.js and also there are separate CSS files for all the important javascript files like Header.js,Body.js,Footer.js

 #####